WhatsApp Business API At a Glance – Features, Potentials, and Costs

 - Customer service only!
 Currently the WhatsApp Business Solution doesn’t support news or deal Notifications.

 Using WhatsApp, even for business communication, is always free for customers.
 However, in contrast to the free WhatsApp Session Messages within the 24-hour window, the WhatsApp Template Messages outside of that customer initiated 24-hour time period are fee-based for companies.
 The price per Template Message is country-specific.
-In the US, each message costs $.0085 – in the UK it costs $.0398, in India $.0042, and in Singapore $.038.
-Other country prices can be found on the map below.
+You can find the up-to-date prices for each country worldwide here.

 You want more information, use cases and relevant news?
 Subscribe to our channel for free: